 The boy is given into the care of his uncle, a drunkard who makes it no secret that he considers Alexander nothing more than a slave to work his mill.
 Alexander bridles under the thumb of his uncle, not least because he is sure the man was his mother’s accuser.
 His only protector is Crispin, a man from Boston who is sent by the governor to check on the goings-on in Salem.
 Read more ›

-This review originally appeared in slightly different form at BDSM Book Reviews.
+This review was originally published in slightly different form at BDSM Book Reviews.